guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/compatibility.rst

 Splunk compatibility
 ####################

-All the metrics are ingested into the high performance Splunk metric store, Splunk 7.0.x or or higher is required.
+All the metrics are ingested into the high performance Splunk metric store, Splunk 7.0.x or higher is required.

 ITSI compatibility
 ##################